Mary Thomford Sellmer

-Mary Hamilton Thomford Sellmer (born September 7, 1902) was the first woman Game warden in California.
+Mary Hamilton Thomford Sellmer (born September 7, 1902) was the first female game warden in California.

 Early life

-Mary Hamilton Thomford was born in Hayward, California, on September 7, 1902, the daughter of John William Thomford (December 15, 1866 - May 21, 1957 and Mary Hamilton.
+Mary Hamilton Thomford was born in Hayward, California, on September 7, 1902, the daughter of John William Thomford (December 15, 1866 - May 21, 1957) and Mary Hamilton.

 Career

-On November 22, 1927, Mary Thomford Sellmer was appointed Deputy Game Warden of Marin County, the first woman Game warden in California and the only one in the world in the 1920s.
-She acted under the supervision of her husband, Captain Walter B. Sellmer, of the State Fish and Game Commission.
+On November 22, 1927, Mary Thomford Sellmer was appointed Deputy Game Warden of Marin County, becoming the first woman to be a game warden in California and the only one in the world in the 1920s.
+She acted under the supervision of her husband, Captain Walter B. Sellmer of the California Fish and Game Commission.
 She was not an "honorary officer" like other women before her, but a full-fledged game warden.
-In one year since her appointment she arrested forty-seven violators of the game laws.
+In the first year after her appointment she arrested forty-seven violators of the game laws.
 She was an expert rifle and pistol shot.

 In 1929 she was featured in the July number of American Forests.

 She was a member of the Associated Sportsmen's Club of California and the Marin Rod and Gun Club.